The red tape can be the most frustrating thing about buying a house.

 It’s possible to do all this yourself.
 But unless you know what you’re doing, it could delay things quite a bit.

-All licenced solicitors are qualified for conveyancing, but they’ll have varying levels of experience with property law.
+In Scotland, all licenced solicitors are qualified for conveyancing, but they’ll have varying levels of experience with property law.
 The rest of the UK uses those specifically qualified in conveyancing.

-The average conveyancing fees are between £800 to £2000, but it can vary wildly, so get a few quotes before you settle on one.
+The average conveyancing fees are between £800 to £2000, but it can vary wildly, so get a few quotes before you settle.

-Your mortgage lender will send out a surveyor to do a valuation of the property to figure out its value.
+Some mortgage lenders choose to send out a surveyor to do a valuation of the property to figure out its value.

 This minimises the risk to the lender in case they have to repossess the house and it’s worth less than they thought.

 The valuation should also highlight any obvious problems with the house.

 Bear in mind that a valuation is not a proper survey – it’s purely to figure out how much the house is really worth.

 A valuation is essential and usually ordered by the lender, but the survey is only recommended.

 If you want a more comprehensive report, you’ll need an independent survey.